AminZibayi/EA_Template/README.md

 - `void CloseAllPositions()` - Closes all positions opened by this EA
 - `bool PartialClose(ulong ticket, double percentage)` - Partially closes a position with specified ticket
 - `void PartialCloseAll()` - Partially closes all positions based on ATR conditions
+- `void MoveToBreakeven()` - Moves stop-loss to breakeven when position reaches profit target using either fixed pips or ATR-based calculations

 ### Trade Configuration